bacalhau-project/bacalhau/integration/airflow/README.md

 Then, we need to point Airflow to the absolute path of the folder where your pipelines live.
 To do that we edit the `dags_folder` field in `${AIRFLOW_HOME}/airflow.cfg` file.
-In this example I'm going to use the `hello_world.py` DAG shipped with this repository.
+In this example I'm going to use the `hello_world.py` DAG shipped with this repository;
+for the sake of completeness, the next section will walk you through the related code snippet.

 My config file looks like what follows:

 ```